ashleygwilliams/npm-git-benchmark/ANALYSIS.md

 As part of npm's commitment to open source, npm has always allowed users to set up alternative registries to publish packages to and install packages from.
-This is partly how [npmE](https://www.npmjs.com/enterprise), npm's enterprise product, works
-- and there are many more examples of alternative registries out in the wild.
+This is partly how [npmE](https://www.npmjs.com/enterprise), npm's enterprise product, works- and there are many more examples of alternative registries out in the wild.

 ## `git` Dependencies